mikejqzhang/nlp_capstone_sp19/blog_posts/blog_3.md

 We're interested in exploring conformal methods as a way of getting credibility scores on community assignments.
 We hope that the same methods used for out of domain data detection will also be useful for identifying new, unseen communitites.

 * Aaron Jaech and Mari Ostendorf.
 Low-rank RNN adaptation for context-aware language modeling.
 Trans.
-Association of Computational Linguistics
+Association of Computational Linguistics.
-We're interested in methods because of how they've been shown to generate expressive domain embeddings which capture similarities between domains or contexts.
+Our proposed methodology is based off the FactorCell community aware language model introduced in this work.
+We wish to extend it to detecting new communities in an unlabeled text.

 ## Project Objectives